Lithuanian art in Japan

 Lithuania: Creative & Contemporary

-In October 2018, Lithuania participated in the greatest design and art festival “DesignArt” in Tokyo for the first time.
+In October 2018, Lithuania participated in the largest design and art festival “DesignArt” in Tokyo for the first time.
 The mini-cycle of events “Lithuania: Creative & Contemporary” was arranged in the “Broadbean” gallery in the Roppongi district.
 The aim of this cycle is to represent Lithuania as a country of modern design.
-During these events, Jolita Vaitkutė portrayed Ch.
+During these events, Jolita Vaitkutė created a portrait of Ch.
 Sugihara, Gerda Liudvinavičiūtė inspired by Tokyo metabolism represented a collection of jewelry, Tadas Černiauskas introduced the installation “Black Balloons”.
-Also, visitors of the exhibition got acquainted with Lithuanian cuisine in a contemporary manner – in Pink Soup Party the visitors learned about cold borscht (Lit. šaltibarščiai).
+Also, visitors of the exhibition got acquainted with Lithuanian cuisine in a contemporary manner – in Pink Soup Party the visitors learned about cold beetroot soup šaltibarščiai.

 (moments from the festival, 2018; "Kūrybiniai ir Organizaciniai sprendimai" archive)